-The following tables present our selected financial data for the periods and as of the dates indicated.
-We derived our selected consolidated statement of operations data for the years ended December 31, 2020, 2019 and 2018 and our selected consolidated balance sheet data as of December 31, 2020 and 2019 from our audited consolidated financial statements included elsewhere in this Annual Report on Form 10-K. We derived our selected consolidated balance sheet data as of December 31, 2018 from our audited consolidated financial statements that are not included in this Annual Report on Form 10-K. We derived our selected consolidated balance sheet data as of December 31, 2017 and 2016 and our selected consolidated balance sheet data as of December 31, 2017 and 2016 from our unaudited consolidated financial statements that are not included in this Annual Report on Form 10-K. We derived our selected financial statements and contain all adjustments, consisting only of normal and recurring adjustments, necessary for a fair statement of such financial statements.
-Our historical results are not necessarily indicative of the results to be expected in the future.
-You should read the following information in conjunction with the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and the related notes thereto included elsewhere in this Annual Report on Form 10-K.
+The following tables present our selected financial and operating data for the periods and as of the dates indicated.
+We derived our selected consolidated statement of operations data for the years ended December 31, 2018 and 2019 and our selected consolidated balance sheet data as of December 31, 2018 and 2019 from our audited consolidated financial statements included elsewhere in this prospectus.
+We derived our selected consolidated statement of operations data for the years ended December 31, 2016 and 2017 and our selected consolidated balance sheet data as of December 31, 2016 and 2017 from our unaudited consolidated financial statements that are not included in this prospectus.
+We derived our selected consolidated statement of operations data for the six months ended June 30, 2019 and 2020 and the balance sheet data as of June 30, 2020 from our unaudited interim condensed consolidated financial statements included elsewhere in this prospectus.
+In our opinion, the unaudited interim financial statements have been prepared on a basis consistent with our audited financial statements and contain all adjustments, consisting only of normal and recurring adjustments, necessary for a fair statement of such interim financial statements.
+Our historical results are not necessarily indicative of the results to be expected in the future and our operating results for the six months ended June 30, 2020 are not necessarily indicative of the results that may be expected for the year ending December 31, 2020 or any other interim periods or any future year or period.
+You should read the following information in conjunction with the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and the accompanying notes thereto included elsewhere in this prospectus.